segmentio/segment-docs/src/personas/audiences.md

 ![](images/audience_select_destination_card.png)

-Once you have created your audience, we will start syncing your audience to the destinations you have selected.
-Audiences are either sent to destinations as a boolean user-property or a user-list, depending on what is supported by the destination.
-Learn more about supported destinations [here](/docs/personas/activation/#destinations).
+When you create an audience, Segment starts syncing your audience to the destinations you selected.
+Audiences are either sent to destinations as a boolean user-property or a user-list, depending on what the destination supports.
+Read more about [which destinations are supported](/docs/personas/activation/#destinations) in the activation documentation.

 For account-level audiences, you have the option to send either a [group](/docs/connections/spec/group) call and/or [identify](/docs/connections/spec/identify) call.
 Group calls will send one event per account, whereas identify calls will send an identify call for each user in the account.
 This means that even if a user hasn't performed an event, we will still set the account-level computed trait on that user.
 Because most marketing tools are still based at the user level, it is often important to map this account-level trait onto each user within an account.